 Look for the Lowest Loan Origination Fee

 Your loan origination fee, like other closing costs, are due at the time of your closing.
 Depending on your bank, however, you might have the option of rolling the cost into your mortgage.
 You won’t have to come up with as much cash at closing if you go this route but you will be paying interest on the extra amount you have to borrow to cover the fee.
+If you do your research, however, you can find loans with no origination fee.

 Keep in mind that different lenders charge different loan origination fees.
 Shop around and pay attention to all the closing costs — and the interest rate — so you make the best decision on where to apply for your mortgage.